Muhammad-Ibraheem-Siddiqui/PerSense/README.md

-# PerSense
+# ❄️PerSense
 Official Implementation of the paper "PerSense: Personalized Instance Segmentation in Dense Images" 🚩
-# News
+# 🔥News
 * We release the code for PerSense 🚀
-* We release a new dataset for Personalized Instance Segmentation in dense images, PerSense-D 🚀
+* We release a new dataset for Personalized Instance Segmentation in dense images, **PerSense-D**🚀
 # Introduction
 We introduce **PerSense** 🚀 for **Personalized Instance Segmentation** in **Dense Images**.